modin-project/modin/docs/getting_started/using_modin/using_modin_cluster/using_modin_ray_cluster.rst

 --------------------------------------

 This example starts 1 head node (m5.24xlarge) and 5 worker nodes (m5.24xlarge), 576 total CPUs.
-You can check the `Amazon EC2 pricing`_ .
+You can check the `Amazon EC2 pricing`_ page.

-You can manually create AWS EC2 instances and configure them or just use the `Ray CLI`_ to create and initialize a Ray cluster on AWS using `Modin's Ray cluster setup config`_ .
+It is possble to manually create AWS EC2 instances and configure them or just use the `Ray CLI`_ to create and initialize a Ray cluster on AWS using `Modin's Ray cluster setup config`_, which we are going to utilize in this example.
-You can read more about how to modify the file on `Ray's autoscaler options`_ .
+Refer to `Ray's autoscaler options`_ page on how to modify the file.

 More details on how to launch a Ray cluster can be found on `Ray's cluster docs`_.